YPA-Physics/code-ify-physics-2020/README.md

 The submission via GitHub is desired by judges.
 This is easier to look at the code and judge.
 The submitting process contains a few steps(_Note:_ You need a GitHub account to do this.
 If you do not have one you can register from [here](2)):

-### For contestants who is experienced in GitHub and source control systems
+### For contestants who are experienced in GitHub and source control systems

-You should do these steps: Fork this repo/clone it in your local machine/create a folder in root directory(the name of which is your name)/and start making commits _only_ in that folder/create a pull(_Note:_ If your files are in the root directory your work may not be accepted and the pull may not be merged in master branch)
+Fork this repo/clone it in your local machine/create a folder in root directory (the name of which is your name) and start making commits _only_ in that folder and create a pull request (_Note:_ If your files are in the root directory your work may not be accepted and the pull may not be merged in master branch).

 ### Detailed explanation of each step for contestants who is inexperienced or who has doubts